-Stand at the entrance to the Kinnickinnic River Trail and one will see dozens of bike riders and pedestrians making their way through the path.
-A sign at the trail's entrance reads 'no motor vehicles'— though neighbors say that doesn't stop motorcyclists from occupying the trail.
+MILWAUKEE — Stand at the entrance to the Kinnickinnic River Trail, and one will see dozens of bike riders and pedestrians making their way along the path.

-"I watched them as much as I could, trying to get plates or faces or anything, and then I walked among them and one guy just punched me, I was out, knocked out," Hartung recalled.
+"I watched them as much as I could, trying to get plates or faces or anything, and then I walked among them, and one guy just punched me.
+I was out, knocked out," Hartung recalled.

 Doctors say Gary's face will take a month to heal.

-In the meantime, the Hartung's are hoping their story will bring these riders to justice and deter others from putting people in harms way in the future.
+In the meantime, the Hartungs are hoping their story will bring these riders to justice and deter others from putting people in harm’s way in the future.

 It’s about time to watch on your time.
 Stream local news and weather 24/7 by searching for “TMJ4” on your device.